 Despite the flexibility and multiple benefits that come with entrepreneurship the challenges and demands alongside these are real.
 No matter what stage of business you are in, it can often feel as though you are wearing multiple hats and your energy is being pulled in multiple directions.
-There are many aspects to running a business that can add additional stress and create the sense of overwhelm, which in turn leads to entrepreneurial burnout.
+There are many aspects to running a business that can add additional stress and create a sense of overwhelm, which in turn leads to entrepreneurial burnout.

 What is entrepreneurial burnout?

-Entrepreneurial Burnout can come in many forms and looks different to each individual.
-It can be summarized as a state of emotional exhaustion, overwhelm and frustration.
+Entrepreneurial burnout can come in many forms and looks different to each individual.
+It can be summarized as a state of emotional exhaustion, overwhelm, and frustration.
 Although stress can cause burnout they are two distinguishable things.
 Extensive stress that is not well managed is what leads to burnout.

 Burnout can be displayed in various forms: